jordenc/com.onkyo/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.0.2:**
+- Fixed a nasty bug that caused Onkyo app to crash on first time use of newly added device

 **Version 1.0.1:**
 - Small bugfix